-With my focus on the prevalence of unmanageable cognitive abundance I’ve jokingly suggested that the improved label, the one that cuts out the derogatory Deficit, would be Attention Abundance Disorder, AAD, much closer to the reality of most people we see in the office, even those with hyperactivity.
-More accurate than Deficit most of the time, closer to functional reality, AAD doesn’t work consistently either, it’s still too descriptive.
+With my focus on the prevalence of unmanageable cognitive abundance I've jokingly suggested that the improved label, the one that cuts out the derogatory Deficit, would be Attention Abundance Disorder, AAD, much closer to the reality of most people we see in the office, even those with hyperactivity.
+More accurate than Deficit most of the time, closer to functional reality, AAD doesn't work consistently either, because it's still too descriptive.

 Why does Executive Function Disorder, EFD, work so well?
 It shifts the discussion right to the trail we should be following: the implications of brain activity, the essential look at the dynamics of function.
 Function includes time.
 Function includes context.
 Function takes our discussion from what to how.

 “How” takes us into brain science.
 “What” keeps us busy with appearances that won't take us out of the woods.